silas/rock/README.md

 ## Getting Started

-Ensure you have the following requirements installed:
+Ensure you have the following requirements installed

  * [Git](http://git-scm.com/)
  * [VirtualBox](https://www.virtualbox.org/)
  * [Vagrant](http://vagrantup.com/)

+Then do the following

  1. Clone repository